-There are multiple versions of TLS (formally known as SSL).
+There are multiple versions of TLS a successor of secure sockets layer (SSL).
 Instead of going into every version, let’s just focus on what is relevant to this article.
 The current two versions that are considered secure are TLS 1.2 and TLS 1.3.
 Perfect!
 Just enable those two….nope.
 Each version has their own ciphers suites, in which many are considered insecure.
 Again to save some time, the recommenced ciphers for each version are below.

 Recommended ciphers for TLSv1.3:

 Recommended ciphers for TLSv1.2:

 The visitor’s browser and remote web server negotiate which version and cipher is to be used for a particular connection.
 Unfortunately, not all legacy browsers support these secure protocols and ciphers.
 When a visitor uses a legacy browser, the web page / application will not load.
 Because of this lack of support, some administrators choose to allow the out-dated protocols and ciphers.
 Congratulations!
 This site only uses the recommend ciphers and versions therefore if you can view this site, your browser supports these ciphers.

 Headers count too!

 So we have the Let’s Encrypt certificate, TLS v1.3 enabled, and have the best ciphers chosen.
 Are we done?
 Of course not!
 During my research I found a few recommended response headers to be included.
 These headers are:

 All of these headers are not required for an A+ SSLLabs report.
 The minimal header for the SSLLabs report is HTTP Strict Transport Security or HSTS.
 I personally would still look at enabling the other headers whenever possible.
 For more information on these headers, a great resource is OWASP Secure Headers Project.

 DNS CAA Record